Channel crossings top 5,000 for the year so far

 At the equivalent point last year, the number of crossings stood at just over 6,300.

+Downing Street said there was no “quick fix” to meet Rishi Sunak’s promise to stop the boats.

+The Prime Minister’s official spokesman said it would require a “combination of a number of different approaches from the Government” to “solve this long-standing problem”.

-Last week, Prime Minister Rishi Sunak admitted that his plans to stop boats crossing the Channel “won’t happen overnight” and declined to promise they could be completed by the next general election.
+It comes after Mr Sunak last week admitted that his plans to stop boats crossing the Channel “won’t happen overnight” and declined to promise they could be completed by the next general election.

 Nearly 45,000 migrants have arrived in the UK after crossing the Channel since the Government signed the Rwanda deal just over a year ago.